 Group Means for efficiency, inference, fun, and profit

-To overcome the above problems, we can step into the world of correlated random effects designs.
-In this style of design, we again assume that our confounding variables that correlate with our causal variable of interest vary at the cluster - in this case site - level.
-The foundation of correlated random effects model designs is leveraging group means to get a causally identified estimate of the effect of our predictor of interest.
-For every cluster – e.g., site, year, region – researchers calculate a group mean to include as a predictor.
-This hierarchical predictor variable – a predictor at the cluster level – now acts to control for the confounding variables that vary between sites and correlate with our causal variable of interest (Fig 6c and d).
-Because of this control for the unobserved confounder, we can use hierarchical mixed effects statistical models that include a random effect of site and no longer violate the random effects assumption.
-Further, the coefficient for our causal variable of interest is now estimated while controlling for cluster-level confounding variables - whether they are known or not.
-This statistical model design is useful as it allows us to derive causally valid inference about our causal variable of interest, study the effects of between-site differences that are correlated with our causal variable of interest, use our models to generate counterfactual predictions, and learn about the variation between sites that is not correlated with our causal variable of interest via the random effects efficiently.
-As we have random effects, tt also means that our causally identified models can be used in a prediction or forecast setting for sites not included in our analysis.
+To overcome the limitations of econometric fixed effects – namely not being able to study the “between-site variation”, , we can step into the world of correlated random effects designs.
+In this design, we again assume that we have many confounding differences across sites (our “cluster” level).
+The foundation of correlated random effects model designs is leveraging group means to eliminate the effects of confounding variables to improve causal identification.
+For every cluster – e.g., each site, year, or region – researchers calculate a group mean to include as a predictor.
+This group mean for each cluster now acts to control for the confounding variables at the cluster scale, for both observed and unobserved confounders, similar to as in equation 6 above, except we are now also estimating a coefficient for the group mean too (Fig 6c and d).

 Correlated random effects designs come in two forms – a group mean covariate model design and a group mean centered model design (shown in Figure 6 c and 6d respectively).
 For the group mean covariate model design, consider the following equation: